 Awingu will give a real-time and historical view on who has opened what application, when and where.
 Anomaly detections in usage behavior are furthermore reported and flagged.

-Smart online workspaces will optimize the user-experience based on the user’s context, e.g. push a mandatory “strong authentication” when logging in from outside the company network.
+Smart online workspace will optimize the user-experience based on the users’s context, e.g. push a mandatory “strong authentication”when logging in from outside the company network

 Awingu enables users to work from anywhere, on any device.
 Aside from being easy to use and optimizing efficiency, IT Security Experts such as Jan Guldentops also praise Awingu for its security measures.
 With Awingu, you only have one front door – and you hold the key.

 As a ‘total supplier’, EYE4U not only delivers the necessary hardware (camera’s, server towers, etc.) and installation, but also the surveillance software that allows their customers to monitor their system.
 They chose Awingu as an added and highly secure layer to connect with that software, together with the added benefit of providing access to their surveillance system from any device.

 As a unified workplace solution, Awingu covers many angles.
 Authentication is one of them.
 In this blog post, we’ll zoom into Awingu as a platform that enables Single-Sign-On authentication to legacy systems instead of Awingu as a ‘workspace’ platform.